gerrit-coder/plugins_coder-workspace/README.md

 ### Notes on defaults

-- On the change page, the "Create Coder Workspace" action defaults to the latest patchset if none is selected.
+- On the change page, the "Open Coder Workspace" action targets the latest patchset if none is selected.
 - The plugin passes repo, branch, change, patchset and change URL as rich parameters by default (configurable).

 ### History